Studies Weekly Student Accounts Improve Online Learning

 You can make this tool even more valuable as you incorporate highlighting and annotating into your lessons.
 For example, you can have students highlight the verbs in one color as they see them in their reading, then highlight all of the proper nouns they see throughout the text in another color.
 These skills help to fulfill many ELA standards, while also teaching students essential social studies concepts.

 Studies Weekly incorporates and online tool to motivate students through rewarding positive behavior.
 As students complete their reading or listening to the text, they earn virtual coins.
-These coins can be redeemed for rewards items in the platform.

 Many of the reading sections also include a crossword that reviews vocabulary from the reading, and/or MisSpilled — a game that helps students identify misspelled and correctly spelled words.
 As they complete these activities, they earn more coins as well.